mikaelpatel/Cosa/examples/OWI/CosaDS18B20/README.md

 Circuit
 -------
 The Arduino Pin 7 is used as the 1-wire bus.
-Use a pullup resistor (4-5 Kohm) to power (Vcc).
-Connect Vcc and ground to the Digital Thermometer.
-The example code assumes three devices but this is not critical.
+Use a pullup resistor (4-5 Kohm) to power (VCC).
+Connect VCC and ground to the Digital Thermometer.
+The example code assumes three devices on the 1-wire bus but this is not critical.

+The Arduino Pin 13 (builtin LED) is on during the temperature sampling.

 See Bench.jpg for a picture of a typical circuit using three devices, a pull-up resistor and an Arduino Nano with an IO shield.